 - Connect an OBD2 Scanner and look for related trouble codes.
 Repair any trouble codes related to the ignition or fuel first.

-- If you still can’t find any problems, make sure it is a genuine OEM catalytic converter and installed in the original place.
+- If you still can’t find any problems, make sure it is a genuine OEM catalytic converter and is installed in the original place.
 If everything seems fine, replace the catalytic converter.

 What could damage the catalytic converter?